 Even a mild infection can delay your chemotherapy treatment, since your doctor may wait until your infection is cleared and your blood cell counts go back up before you continue.
 Your doctor may also recommend medication to increase your body's production of white blood cells.

 Anemia.
 A low red blood cell count is anemia.
 The most common symptoms of anemia are fatigue and shortness of breath.
-In some cases fatigue becomes so severe that you must temporarily halt your cancer treatment or reduce the dose you receive.
+In some cases, fatigue becomes so severe that you must temporarily halt your cancer treatment or reduce the dose you receive.
+While mild anemia is common and often does not cause fatigue, tell your doctor if you are having these symptoms to see if anemia is a possible cause.

 Anemia can be relieved with a blood transfusion or with medication to increase your body's production of red blood cells.